 Key Metrics to consider in Social Ads App Promotion

 The most important metrics for user acquisition are the number of installs and install rate.
 It is also important to consider other metrics like:

 - Cost per install – check out the average CPI across the globe here.

 - Retention Rate the percentage of users who are still using an app after a certain number of days after install.
 Measure 1-, 7-, and 30-day retention rates.
 This will help you determine how well your application fits into your users’ lives.

 - DAU and MAU – Your daily and monthly active users.

 Stickiness ratio reflects your most important users — the users who stick with your app and use it daily.

 - ARPU – Your average revenue per user.
-You can calculate this as: ARPU = Total revenue generated by the app / Total active users of the app.
+You can calculate this as: ARPU = Total revenue generated by the app / Total active users.

-- LTV – The value of your app user over their lifetime in the app.
+- LTV – The value of your user over their lifetime.
 You can calculate this as: LTV = ARPU x (1 / CHURN), where CHURN is the number of users that left the app after a given amount of time.